 Here, a free version of the article deposited in the UCL institutional repository is found.

 If you use Chrome or Firefox, you can also use the Unpaywall browser extension to automatically get a link to green open access alternatives as you land on paywalled articles.

 On the author’s homepage

 Sometimes, the paper is available on the homepage of one of the authors.
-In this case, a link to the preprint is provided on the homepage of the corresponding author (item #36), together with a link to the preprint.
+In this case, a link to the preprint is provided on the homepage of the corresponding author (item #36).

 And otherwise, if one of the authors is active on ResearchGate, it’s also possible to send a full-text request at the click of a button.

 Pirated version off Sci-Hub